 For more than 20 years since alpacas were first imported in the 1980's, prices have remained consistently strong.
 Alpaca values are upheld by the protection of the national registry against new imports, the underlying value of the fleece they produce, and the low supply compared to the high demand for these unique and exotic animals.

 Alpaca Registry, Inc. (ARI) is the national registry for alpacas.
 All new alpacas added to the registry have their parentage verified through DNA matching.
 No new imports are allowed into the registry.
 This process has protected the US market from international imports.

 Alpacas produce valuable fleece that can be used for a huge range of end products: everything from the most expensive world fashion exclusives to wool manna for hand-spinners to yarn, hats, coats, gloves, rugs, fire-resistant sleepwear and even top-notch insulation.
 This provides a solid ongoing foundation to uphold the value of these exotic, sweet and magical creatures.

 There are slightly more than 110,000 registered alpacas in the US as of November, 2009, according to figures released by ARI.
 While the supply is low, demand for these alpacas is high due to their strong value and the desire that many Americans have to live a profitable farming lifestyle.
 Alpacas are scarce, unique, and the textiles produced from their fleeces are known in the fashion centers of New York, Paris, Milan, and Tokyo.

 Alpaca Investment Potential:

-If your producing female valued at $16,000 has one female cria every year, you have the potential to double your profits annually if you sell the female crias.
+If your producing female valued at truly any price, and she has one female cria every year, you have the potential to double your profits annually if you sell the female crias.
 But if you keep the female cria, and beginning in her third year, she has one cria every year, you can see that herd growth can be exponential!